CaptainPradip/CaptainPradip/README.md

 # Hey, nice to see you! 👋

-I am a passionate Full-Stack developer with over 6 years of experience in designing, developing, and delivering end-to-end software solutions.
+I am a passionate Full-Stack developer with over 6+ years of experience in designing, developing, and delivering end-to-end software solutions.
 I have a strong educational background and a diverse set of technical skills.

  ![Work GIF](https://github.com/CaptainPradip/Pradip-Nemane-Portfolio/blob/master/code.gif)

 ## 🚀 Professional Summary

 I'm a results-driven Full-Stack developer with a proven track record of leading cross-functional teams and delivering end-to-end software solutions for complex business challenges.
-My work is characterized by a deep understanding of programming languages, development frameworks, and a commitment to creating innovative and efficient solutions.
+My work is characterized by a deep understanding of programming languages, and development frameworks, and a commitment to creating innovative and efficient solutions.

 ## 🛠️ Technical Skills